mercy299/terraform-beginner-bootcamp-2023/README.md

 `terrafor apply`
 This will run a plan and pass the changeset to be execute by terraform.
 This should prompt `yes or no`.
 If we want to automatically approve the auto approve flag eg. `terraform apply --auto-approve`

+### Terraform Destroy

+This will destry resources.
+You can also use the `--auto-approve` flag to skip the approve part. eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `terrafom.lock.hcl` contains the locked versioning for the providers or modules that should be used with the project.